Undergraduate Considering Graduate School

 - Transcripts (official required?)

-Create an application log and filing system to keep track of your application actions and materials.
+IMPORTANT: Create an application log and filing system to keep track of your application actions and materials, as every school has different collection methods.
 Ensure you keep accurate records and follow directions exactly, as experts say that application mistakes can sometimes prove fatal to acceptance chances.

 Begin drafting your application essays early.
 The quality of these documents is critical to your application process.
 You’ll be competing with a number of very qualified applicants, and this may be your only opportunity to stand above the rest.
 Research says that a number of promising potential graduate students are denied entrance to a program because of a poorly written essay.
 Please be aware that each application essay will be different for each school or program to which you apply.
 There is no one template to write for every program to which you apply – they may all require you write about different topics or ask you to address specific questions, and there may be varying requirements for length.
 Seek advice and critique from professors, industry professionals, writing center coaches and/or career services advisors throughout the writing process.

 When writing your essay(s) keep in mind the following points:

 - The admission committee is going to read between the lines to find motivation, competence, and potential as a graduate student.

 - Provide detailed and specific support for all statements.